sandorfarkas/puzzle/README.md

-A puzzle to solve with width first algorithm
+An application to to solve "puzzle" with width first algorithm.

 ![Puzzle](../master/puzzle.jpg)